Disconnection and Awakening: The Little Discussed Step

 So, what can you do to lift your well-being and encourage your evolution?

 Self-care and grounding

 Got an up-in-the-air feeling?
 A sense of being nowhere, yet having to continue?
 You need grounding.
 Focus on being in your body.
 Note your breath (mindfulness) when panic strikes and confusion abounds.

 Or exercise or surround yourself with nature.
-Get creative — paint, draw, write in a journal — or walk around the garden barefoot awhile.
+Get creative — paint, draw, write in a journal — or walk around the garden barefoot for awhile.

 Look after yourself too.
 Recall helpful tools at your disposal, those that make you feel alive, joyful, and well.
-Meditation, yoga, being around animals, sitting under a tree, visualization, brainwave entrainment, your tribe (if you’ve found them already), essential oils, music, herbs — use whatever feels right.
+Meditation, yoga, being around animals, sitting under a tree, visualization, brainwave entrainment, your tribe (if you’ve found them already), essential oils, music, herbs — whatever feels right.